 Myrtle flowers are almost all white or cream-colored.
-In the language of flowers, Myrtle’s color profile holds the symbolic meaning of purity, hope, and rebirth.
+In the language of flowers, Myrtle’s color profile symbolizes purity, hope, and rebirth.

 It’s also fitting for their devotional and romantic meanings, which have persisted since Ancient Greece.

-The oldest meanings ascribed to the Myrtle plant comes from Ancient Greece.
+The oldest meanings ascribed to the Myrtle plant come from Ancient Greece.
 The flower was considered sacred to Aphrodite, which gives it a potent layer of love symbolism.

 Garlands of the foliage and blooms were also sacred to the goddess Demeter.
 This shared symbolism connected farming with romantic love through their common theme of devotion.